Wider use of churches and church halls

 Church buildings and halls are often significantly under-utilised, despite being physically prominent in their locality.
 Even if you already organise or host activities during the week, there is likely to be huge further potential to benefit the local community, support church mission and, where necessary or appropriate, earn valuable income.
 These brief notes are designed to help stimulate ideas which PCCs can develop to suit their own unique church building and their own unique set of community groups, local issues and mission objectives.

 A good deal more detail is available in the excellent Crossing the Threshold toolkit produced by the Diocese of Hereford.
-There is also a wealth of information available via the open and sustainable website on developing your church building and on potential funding providers.
+There is also a wealth of information available via the open and sustainable website on developing your church building and on potential funding providers - including some very helpful case studies (use the three "community/cultural/commercial" links at the bottom of that web page for the most useful and detailed case studies whic include some really useful feedback from parishes who have "been there, done that").

 A particular case study of developing a church building is available in the book “The Social Entrepreneur: Making Communities Work” by Andrew Mawson, readily available online from such outlets as www.amazon.co.uk.
 This book will have resonances for many parishes and deals with the practicalities of using church buildings to engage imaginatively and successfully with the local community.